 Employment Adjustment Subsidy Expanded

-Expansion of Employment Adjustment Subsidies with special measures taking effect from April 1 to September 30.
+Expansion of Employment Adjustment Subsidies with special measures taking effect from April 1 to December 31.
+The programme assists businesses by paying leave allowance of staff if they maintain the employment of the employee.
 Ministry of Health, Labor and Welfare will subsidise up to 100% of leave allowance for SMEs and up to 80% for large enterprises.
 Subsidy is capped at JPY15,000 a day per employee on leave.

 Large Relief Package for Key Industries & Job Retention

 A 40 Trillion Won relief package unveiled for key industries disrupted by Covid-19.
 Key industries include aviation, oil refinery, shipping, shipbuilding and car production.

 10.1 Trillion Won will be used for:

 - Create new jobs for young adults and low-income groups

 - Jobseeker benefits and job training programs